swlaschin/fsadvent2016book/README.md

 * <a href="https://supporters.eff.org/donate/" style="color:red">Donate to the EFF to help protect digital privacy and free expression</a>
 * <a href="https://www.paypal.com/uk/fundraiser/105888939759373249" style="color:red">Donate to the UK charity of your choice using PayPal Giving Fund</a>

+To share this book, please use this direct link: https://www.gitbook.com/book/swlaschin/fsadvent-2016/